khelvn/GCP_Data_Engineering/Derive Insights from BigQuery Data/README.md

 # Derive Insights from BigQuery Data

-In this project-based course, I carried out the following projects/tasks
+In this project-based course, I carried out the following projects/tasks.
+Open the files in this directory for individual projects.
 * SQL for BigQuery and CloudSQL
 * Exploring an Ecommerce Dataset with SQL in BigQuery
 * Troubleshooting Common SQL Errors with BigQuery